Loading…

 How AI data entry and document extraction work in 2026 — tools, accuracy, costs and a clear-eyed view of what to automate first.

-Manual data entry is one of the clearest wins for AI automation.
-The work is rule-following, low-judgement and high-volume — exactly the shape AI handles well.
-In 2026, AI for form automation and document extraction has matured to the point where most Australian SMBs can credibly automate 60–90% of their inbound document processing.
+In 2026, AI form automation and document extraction have matured to the point where most Australian SMBs can credibly automate 60–90% of their inbound document processing.
 This guide covers what to automate, what to leave alone and how to actually deploy it.

 Modern multimodal LLMs combined with purpose-built IDP tools handle: